What are operating expenses? Definition, formula, and impact

 Each business operates differently.
 Your operating expenses could include more items than listed in this specific formula.
 It is vital to identify your operating expenses and then add them together for a final sum.

-Once you have calculated your operating expenses, you can calculate your operating expense ratio.
+Once you've calculated your operating expenses, you can calculate your operating expense ratio.
 Your operating expense ratio is a good indicator of your business's efficiency.
 A low operating expense ratio is typically indicative of an efficient company.
 A high operating expense ratio is usually a sign of inefficient business practices.
 The following formula represents your operating expense ratio:

 Operating Expense Ratio = Operating Expense / Total Revenue